 The MSA grade is established by calculating the direct and interactive effects of all factors established as affecting eating quality.
-More than 100,000 consumers, across nine countries have participated in MSA consumer testing providing scores on more than 800,000 beef samples.
+More than 181,00 consumers, across 13 countries have participated in MSA consumer testing providing scores on more than 1.3million beef samples.

 A very large database contains details of the consumer scores for each cut in conjunction with product information.
-This includes the animal's breed, sex, age and growth history, detailed processing and chiller assessment data together with the individual cut and muscle, days of ageing and cooking method tested.
+This includes the animal's breed, sex, age and growth history, detailed processing and MSA Grading data together with the individual cut and muscle, days of ageing and cooking method tested.
 Analysis of this data has established a series of factors which, when used in combination, allow the consumer score to be predicted with reasonable accuracy.
-No single factor is allimportant, which is why grades based entirely on breed, dentition, marbling or other single attributes fail to assure eating quality.
+No single factor is all-important, which is why classification based on breed, dentition, marbling or other single attributes fail to assure eating quality.
 Virtually all steps in the production process have some impact on the eventual consumer result.

-The MSA-accredited graders collate information provided from the cattle supplier, through the MSA vendor declaration, with abattoir information and chiller assessment detail.
-The data is entered into a handheld computer that enables a complex statistical calculation to be made estimating the interactive effect of all factors on eating quality.
-Information on each carcase is provided to the abattoir and the supplier in MSA feedback.
+The MSA-accredited graders collate information provided from the cattle supplier, through the MSA vendor declaration, with processor information and MSA Grading details.
+The data is entered into a handheld computer that enables a complex statistical calculation to be made, estimating the interactive effect of all factors on eating quality.
+Information on each carcase is provided to the processor, brand owner, producer and the supplier via MSA feedback.

-The program then produces an eating quality score specific to each muscle for each applicable cooking method, covering ageing periods from 5-35 days.
+The program then produces an eating quality score specific to each muscle for each applicable cooking method, covering ageing periods from 5-50 days.
 This determines how the product can be identified to the consumer.
-Individual carcases are sorted into eating quality groups.
-Eating quality groups collate carcases that share cuts within specified eating quality ranges to enable accurate carton labelling.
+Individual carcases are sorted into eating quality groups, known as plant boning runs.
+Plant boning runs collate carcases that share cuts within specified eating quality ranges to enable accurate carton labelling.
 Further details on the eating quality calculation process, the grading procedure and each grading input may be obtained in other MSA tips and tools.